GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ![Dashboard](../img/Cluster_Manager-06.png)

 Click `Submit` to get routed to the Dashboard.
+OS will be displayed as **None** for newly added servers and a background process will run to determine OS.
+In 10 seconds OS will be displayed.

 The Dashboard lists all servers in the cluster and provides the ability to add more servers, edit hostnames and IP addresses, and install Gluu automatically.